-In addition to this, if an employer wants to make the changes in the employment contract regarding the employment conditions of the employee to his/her benefits such as an increment in salary, the employer can implement the changes without getting any consent of the employee.
-But, it is always recommended to inform the employee of any kind of change in writing.
+In addition to this, if an employer wants to make the changes in the employment contract regarding the employee’s employment conditions to his/her benefits, such as; a salary increment, the employer can implement the changes without getting the employee’s consent.
+But, it’s always recommended to inform the employee of any kind of change(s) in writing.

 Also, the employer has the right to change the place of work of the employee without the employee’s consent.

 Employment Law in Turkey is Applicable For Both Turkish and Foreign Nationals